Equity is Not a “Zero-Sum Game”

 To learn more about McAfee’s work in equity and to help frame our own DEI initiatives, the Foundation invited him to speak with our Board of Trustees and staff.
 The result was a rich conversation on the well-being of children in Detroit and how we can best help to close the opportunity gap by connecting young people with the economy.

-Following the board meeting, our Chief Financial Officer, Maria Woodruff-Wright (link to her profile page), sat down with McAfee to capture and share key insights gained from the conversation and to discuss the role diversity, equity and inclusion play in the world of philanthropy.
+Following the board meeting, our Chief Financial Officer, Maria Woodruff-Wright, sat down with McAfee to capture and share key insights gained from the conversation and to discuss the role diversity, equity and inclusion play in the world of philanthropy.
 The full conversation can be found in the video below.